facebook/infer/_docs/03-checker-bug-types.md

 The above may happen through a chain of calls.
 Above, `x` may also be a container (an array, a vector, etc).

+### Fixing Lock Consistency Violation reports

+- Mark one of the offending public methods as private, if possible.
+This may silence the warning, since Infer looks for a pair of non-private methods.
+Of course, this will not always be possible.
+- Avoid the offending access (most often the read).
+Again, this may not be possible.
+- Use synchronization to protect the read, by using the lock protecting the corresponding write.

 <a name="MEMORY_LEAK"></a>

 ## Memory leak